makyo/writing/work/sawtooth/overclassification/overclassification.md

 Dani nodded.
 "Been up a few hours already.
 Dad always used to get us up early for the sunrise.
 He said it wouldn't rise without us kids.
 Someone had to be there to see it."

-The otter finished pulling one shot of espresso, and walked it over to the bassarisk on the couch.
+The otter finished pulling one shot of espresso, and walked it over to the ringtail on the couch.
 "Let me know if you need milk or anything."

 Alex shook her head, sipped gratefully at the bitter coffee.